Aadya Murshida (Dr. Perez-Chisti)

 She holds degrees in both areas of Psychology & Spirituality and Philosophy & Religion.
-In academic responsibilities she is presently a faculty member in the East-West Psychology Program at the California Institute of Integral Studies in San Francisco.
+In academic responsibilities, she was a faculty member in the East-West Psychology Program at the California Institute of Integral Studies in San Francisco.
 She has functioned as Vice-President and Associate Academic Dean at the University of Creation Spirituality in Oakland, California.
-She has been the Academic Chair of the Global PhD Program at the Institute of Transpersonal Psychology (now called Sofia University) in Palo Alto, California.
-She served as a faculty member at Naropa University in Boulder, Colorado and Oakland campus for 11 years and lectured at the University of California-Berkeley, Stanford University, San Diego State University, John F. Kennedy University and Sonoma State University in California.
+She has been the Academic Chair of the Global Ph.D.
+Program at the Institute of Transpersonal Psychology (now called Sofia University) in Palo Alto, California.
+She served as a faculty member at Naropa University in Boulder, Colorado, and Oakland campus for 11 years and lectured at the University of California-Berkeley, Stanford University, San Diego State University, John F. Kennedy University, and Sonoma State University in California.

-She specializes in subjects such as World Religions, Sufi Mysticism, Buddhism and Buddhist Abhidhamma offering original translations from the Pali language.
-She teaches courses in Sufi Mysticism, Ethics, Eastern and Western Philosophy, Women Saints and Masters, Jungian Psychology, Psycho-spiritual synthesis and Culture & Consciousness Studies.
-She continues to mentor PhD students in research methodologies for dissertations.
+She specializes in subjects such as World Religions, Sufi Mysticism, Buddhism, and Buddhist Abhidhamma offering original translations from the Pali language.
+She teaches courses in Sufi Mysticism, Ethics, Eastern and Western Philosophy, Women Saints and Masters, Fourth Wave Feminine Principles, Jungian Psychology, Psycho-spiritual synthesis, and Culture & Consciousness Studies.
+She continues to mentor Ph.D. students in research methodologies for their doctoral dissertations.